ncats/translator-modules/ncats/translator/identifiers/server/README.md

 python -m pip install -e .
 ```

-Then,  you will specifically need the *identifier* project dependencies.
+Then,  you will specifically need the *identifiers* project dependencies.
 From within the *~/identifiers/server*
 directory, type the following:

 ```bash